Summer Home Safety Tips

 Check your yard for things that may assist burglars

 Trees and bushes with lots of shade may be beautiful, but they’re also a perfect hiding spot for anyone trying to get into your house.
-It’s a good idea to have most of your yard visible to neighbors or those passing by who can report suspicious activity.
+It’s a good idea to have most of your yard visible to neighbours or those passing by who can report suspicious activity.
 Similarly, check for trees that lead up to windows on a second floor.
 If there are any, it’s very important to use the same precautions you’d use on the first floor with your second floor.

 Consider getting home security devices